 What is public notice?

-Giving public notice means providing the date, time, and location of a meeting.
+Giving public notice of a meeting means that the public body must provide the date, time, and location of a meeting.

 When and how does a notice of a regular meeting have to be provided by a public body?